EmperorDan/High-or-Low/README.md

 ## Introduction

-The aim of this project was to create a web based 'High or Low' game.
-We needed it to solve three letter anagrams, but if possible more.
+The aim of this project is to develop a simple 'High or Low' game.

-## Mechanics
+## High level Description

-- Solves Anagrams.
+Create a web based 'High or Low' game.
+A number is displayed between 1 and 13.
+You must decide whether the next number is higher or lower than the last.
+You gain money if you answer correctly, and lose if you run out of money.

+### High level functional specifications

-- Has built in library.
+-

-## Gameplay
+### High level non-functional specifications

+### Application requirements
+### Mock-ups
+### Storyboards
+### Flowcharts components
+### High-level user stories
+### Research
+### Teamwork
-## Difficulties
+## Troubleshooting